icf3ver/tiny-object-detection/README.md

 Pi 4 Model B Heat Sink Cooling Fan mounted on coral tpu.

 Note: Use unthrottled edgetpu runtime at your own risk.
-Note: I am not libable for any of your damages.
+Note: I am not liable for any of your damages.
 (Use at your own risk)

 # License
 [Apache 2.0](LICENSE.md)